dawidm/cryptonose2/manual/index.md

 ![cryptonose paris configuration]({{ site.baseurl }}/images/pairs-settings.png "Pairs configuration window")

-**Note that choosing a lot of currency pairs will cause longer initialization** (Cryptonose needs to get chart data from exchange).
+**Note that choosing a lot of currency pairs will cause longer initialization** (Cryptonose needs to get chart data from the exchange).
 Bitfinex has quite strict limits for downloading chart data - getting data for one currency pair will take at least 18 seconds.
 Very low volume (so with low liquidity) currency pairs could trigger a lot of undesirable price alerts.
 You should choose currency pairs carefully.

 ## Main window